 But spring is on the way and our calendar is already filling.
 Contact us today to discuss your garden projects for this year!

-Other Tasks in the Organic Garden in February
+February in the Organic Garden

 - Sharpen and oil tools to make sure they (and you!) are ready for spring.